ianmorgan/graph-store/docs/gettingStarted.md

 ```

 Generally each document can be considered similar to a [DDD Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html).
-Its not an exacting mapping, see [Relationship to DDD](relationshipToDDD).
+Its not an exacting mapping, see [Comparison to DDD](comparisonToDDD).

+Also, its a little bit like a very simple document database, see [Comparison to MongoDB](comparisonToMongo.md)

 ## Storing data